 At the end of the day, think about what would make their lives easier.
 For instance, while the traditional method of mailing paper invitations— including a response card and a pre-addressed and stamped envelope—to collect RSVPs might seem more official, relying solely on that strategy may not be in your guests’ best interest, or do your sanity any favors.
 After all, mail can get lost in the shuffle.

-With a wedding website through Joy, you can easily set up an online RSVP page and, if you wish, mail out paper invites that match your theme, thanks to a partnership with Elli.
+With a wedding website through Joy, you can easily set up an online RSVP page and, if you wish, mail out paper invites that match your theme.
 Whatever route you take, ensure that you’re absolutely clear about your preferences on the paper invitation and website—and any other formats you’re considering.
 Your clarity will go a long way.

 7. Add multiple attendance questions and tailor them to each guest